AstroshibProtocol/aencnft-staking-dapp/README.md

 ## Introduction

+This is an NFT Staking DApp for AstroShib Empire NFTs, where AENC NFT owners can stake their ERC721 NFTs and earn $ASROB (ERC20 tokens) every minute

 This example demonstrates a use of several thirdweb tools to create an NFT Staking application.
 In this example, users can stake their ERC721 NFTs and earn ERC20 tokens as a reward.
 It combines:

 - [NFT Drop contract](https://thirdweb.com/thirdweb.eth/DropERC721): To create a collection of NFTs that users can stake.